ajuna-network/bajun-parachain/README.md

 ## Chopsticks

 Chopsticks can be used to create a local fork of a life network, copying all its storage values and override specific storage values with a config file.
-The fork will create a block whenever an extrinsic is added to the tx-pool but it will be stale otherwise, but exposes a fast-forward rpc to produce 'n' blocks, which is useful for scheduler testing.
+The fork will create a block whenever an extrinsic is added to the tx-pool.
+Otherwise, it will be stale, but exposes a fast-forward rpc to produce 'n' blocks, which is useful for scheduler testing.

 Chopsticks can be used to: